ETCBC/DSS2ETCBC/README.md

 # DSS2ETCBC
 Contains scripts related to conversion of the DSS to ETCBC encoding.
+It is work in progress!